Belgacem-TLILI/UserApi/README.md

 To try the application via postman you can use the provided collection [here](https://github.com/Belgacem-TLILI/UserApi/tree/master/contracts/postman)

+Note: API is secured by an X-API-KEY

-You access to phpMyAdmin via the address http://localhost:8080/ username and password are belga
+You can access to phpMyAdmin via the address http://localhost:8080/ username and password are belga

 ### Swagger contract